Michael is an expert in the care and maintenance of bonsai trees.

 4. Snow Rose

-The snow rose, or serissa japonica, is a tree with a woody stem that produces tiny leaves and very small, attractive, and plentiful flowers.
+The snow rose, or Serissa japonica, is a tree with a woody stem that produces tiny leaves and very small, attractive, and plentiful flowers.
+It's also known as "the tree of a thousand stars."
 It is evergreen or semi-evergreen and will do as well inside as it does outdoors.
 It can flower in every season, but it is most prolific from early spring to late autumn.

 5. Fukien Tea

-The fukien tea tree, or carmona retusa, named for the province of Southern China where it is native, can grow to more than a dozen feet if planted in the ground outside.
-But it also thrives indoors, and it is one of the most popular mass-produced indoor bonsai species offered for sale by roadside vendors, fair vendors, and big box retailers.
+The Fukien tea tree, also called Carmona retusa or Ehretia microphylla, named for the province of Southern China where it is native, can grow to more than a dozen feet if planted in the ground outside.
+But it also thrives indoors, and it is one of the most popular mass-produced indoor bonsai species offered for sale by roadside vendors, fair vendors, and big-box retailers.